Loading

 • To recall the extent of a predecessor auditor’s response to a successor auditor’s inquiries when there are certain restrictions on the predecessor auditor

-• To identify an example of a recently issued auditing standard that SAS No. 148 incorporates into amendments to AU-C 935, Compliance Audits
+• Identify an example of a recently issued auditing standard that SAS No. 148 incorporates into amendments to AU-C 935, Compliance Audits

-• To recall examples of inherent risk factors related to identifying and assessing risks of material misstatement in a compliance audit
+• Recall examples of inherent risk factors related to identifying and assessing risks of material misstatement in a compliance audit

-• To identify the party required to take overall responsibility for the quality on a group audit engagement in accordance with SAS No. 149
+• Identify the party required to take overall responsibility for the quality on a group audit engagement in accordance with SAS No. 149

 • To identify a scenario in which it would be impracticable for an auditor to attend a physical inventory